 Many employees think that payday is a special day because we can finally reward ourselves and tap ourselves on the back that we did a good job, which can cause some people to spend more than they can make, resulting in debt.

-Whether your salary arrives once a month, twice a month, 5th and 25th of the month, every other Friday, or whatever day of the month it is, a payday should be viewed as just an ordinary day when we are paid for our hard work.
+Whether our salary arrives once or twice a month, every other Friday, or whatever day of the month, a payday should be viewed as an ordinary day when we are paid for our hard work.

-There is no need for a celebration because we can always celebrate any day of the month, provided we have allocated a budget for it.
+There is no need for a celebration because we can always celebrate any day of the month, provided we have allocated a budget.

 Paydays are boring.
-That is true for the people who have budgets because they know that every peso that enters their bank accounts is already allocated even before they arrive.
+That is true for people with budgets because they know that every peso that enters their bank accounts is already allocated even before they arrive.

 This is not to discredit your hard work.
-Yes, you deserve a reward for the job you have accomplished for the past weeks.
+Yes, you deserve a reward for the job you have accomplished over the past weeks.
 Just don’t make it too costly.

-For younger people, it is much more essential to learn the concept of delayed gratification.
-It won’t be easy at the beginning, but it will soon be worth it.
+For younger people, learning the concept of delayed gratification is much more essential.
+It won’t be easy initially, but it will soon be worth it.

 I sometimes get excited during paydays, not because of what I can buy but because I can open my ledger and budgeting app to allocate funds.
-I even have a calendar appointment every month to balance my income and expenses.
+I even have a monthly calendar appointment to balance my income and expenses.

 Fortunately, I learned to develop discipline in my finances through the years, which became crucial in my decisions.

-The payday is one of the most awaited days of the month for salaried workers.
-It is special because it will replenish our depleted funds, send money to our family, and of course, spend some for ourselves.
+It is special because it will replenish our depleted funds, send money to our families, and spend some for ourselves.

 But there is also a danger when we don’t have a budget.
-Our peers or our gratification-excited self could easily influence us to spend on things we don’t need, simply because of the pressure to conform.
+Our peers or gratification-excited self could easily influence us to spend on things we don’t need simply because of the pressure to conform.

-This advice is not just for the young, but also for the old.
-There are so many things that we can do to celebrate every month without breaking the bank.
+This advice is not just for the young but also for the old.
+We can do so many things to celebrate every month without breaking the bank.
 We just need to live modestly and within our means.